josephcrowell/wn-passage-plugin/README.md

     {% if inGroup('my_admins') %}

-    <p>This will show only if the user belongs to a Rainlab.User Usergroup that has the code "my_admins".</p>
+    <p>This will show only if the user belongs to a Winter.User Usergroup that has the code "my_admins".</p>

     {% else %}

-    <p>This will show if the user DOES NOT belong to a Rainlab.User Usergroup that has the code "my_admins".</p>
+    <p>This will show if the user DOES NOT belong to a Winter.User Usergroup that has the code "my_admins".</p>

     {% endif %}